 2019.
 Fear appeals in road safety advertising: an analysis of a controversial social marketing campaign in Russia.
 Russian Journal of Communication 11:2 ► pp. 167 ff.

 2019.
 Reactions to tobacco warning labels: predictors and outcomes of adaptive and maladaptive responses.
 Addiction Research & Theory 27:5 ► pp. 383 ff.

 Salita, C., R. Liwanag, R.E.
 Tiongco & R. Kawano

-This list is based on CrossRef data as of 03 january 2021.
+This list is based on CrossRef data as of 18 may 2023.
 Please note that it may not be complete.
 Sources presented here have been supplied by the respective publishers.
-Any errors therein should be reported to them.